Schema#

 ];

-The following field definitions will show us how we can use Text
+The following field definitions will show us how we can use Text fields to index the above fields

 <?php